Sharvani2002/Scilab6-Test-Toolbox/test/README.txt

-This directory is a library source for a simple multiplication function defined in C. See mul.c file for the program.
-The "run.sh" shell script can be used to compile this C program into a shared object file (.so file) on a Linux system.
-On Windows OS, follow the instructions given inside the windows-compile.txt file.
-This directory also contains a compiled and ready-to-use library inside the "thirdparty" directory.
-This "thirdparty" directory has to be used along with the Scilab test_toolbox that can be found at: https://github.com/FOSSEE/Scilab6-Test-Toolbox
+OS version: Ubuntu 18.04.4
+Scilab version: Scilab 6.1.0

+This directory contains:

+trans.c:  C function that computes transpose of a n x m matrix main.c:  calls the C function transpose in trans.c trans.h: header file for transpose function in trans.c run.sh: shell script to compile and execute the main.c file(which in turn executes trans.c)

+Enter the command on the terminal to run the shell script file:

+./run.sh